Preserves & Condiments

 I’ve just started using Instagram and this week I posted a photo of some of the beautiful primroses in my garden.
 Kathy Brown (kathybrownsgarden.homestead.com), author of The Edible Flower Garden, sent a message to tell me that primrose petals are delicious to eat: sweet and delicately perfumed.
 She crystallises them to use on cakes but as I didn’t have time for that and they’re so pretty, I’ve used them just as they are on top of this luscious lemon drizzle cake.
 It’s the easiest-ever recipe - everything just goes in the bowl together, then mix it all up and bake!
 I made it as a thank you to the stalwart working party at the allotments where I have two small raised beds, for the work they’re doing this weekend to keep it all looking lovely.

-First, whisk the eggs with an electric hand-held mixer, then put in a large mixing bowl with the flour, baking powder, sugar, softened butter, lemon curd, eggs, the rind of a lemon and 1tbsp lemon juice.
-Whisk with the hand-held mixer until throughly combined then tip into a loaf tin (line the base with greaseproof paper first).
+First, whisk the eggs with an electric hand-held mixer, then put in a large mixing bowl with the flour, baking powder, sugar, softened butter, lemon curd, the rind of a lemon and 1 tbsp lemon juice.
+Whisk with the hand-held mixer until thoroughly combined then tip into a loaf tin (line the base with greaseproof paper first).
 Bake at 170C (fan oven) for 40 minutes, until a skewer inserted into the centre comes out clean (cover with a sheet of greaseproof if it starts to brown too much, although it should be quite dark on the outside).

 Loosen round the edges with a table knife then turn out onto a cooling rack.
-Put it back the right way up, sprinkle with sugar, stand a plate underneath to catch the drips and squeeze over the juice of a lemon.
+Put it back the right way up, sprinkle with granulated sugar, stand a plate underneath to catch the drips and squeeze over the remaining lemon juice.
 Enjoy now, or keep in an airtight tin for up to three days.